decaporg/decap-cms/website/content/docs/beta-features.md

 Experimental support for GitHub's [GraphQL API](https://developer.github.com/v4/) is now available for the GitHub backend.

-**Note: not currently compatible with Git Gateway.**
+**Note: not compatible with Git Gateway.**

-For many queries, GraphQL allows data to be retrieved using less individual API requests compared to a REST API.
+GraphQL allows to retrieve data using less individual API requests compared to a REST API.
 GitHub's GraphQL API still does not support all mutations necessary to completely replace their REST API, so this feature only calls the new GraphQL API where possible.

 You can use the GraphQL API for the GitHub backend by setting `backend.use_graphql` to `true` in your CMS config: